gaphor/gaphas/README.txt

 One of the problems you'll face is what to do when an item is removed from the canvas and there are other items (lines) connected to.
-This problem can be solved by providing a disconnect handler to the handle instance ones it is connected.
+This problem can be overcome by providing a disconnect handler to the handle instance ones it is connected.
 A callable object (e.g. function) can be assigned to the handle.
 It is called at the moment the item it's connected to is removed from the canvas.